Culture

 Dhulipala, for her part, has stopped caring.
 “Dude, everybody fucks.
 That’s the elephant in the room, and it shouldn’t be.”

 We’re talking, at this point, not just about Made in Heaven, but about a witty 2017 Durex condom advertisement that Dhulipala starred in.
 It’s a playful, subtle video that could, in Dhulipala’s words, “be an ad for jeans”.
-Which means that despite its sexual energy, it’s the sort of ad that might be permitted to exist in domestic settings, in regular Indian homes.
+That means that despite its sexual energy, it’s the sort of ad that might be permitted to exist in domestic settings, in regular Indian homes.
 The kind of ad that “could actually reach people”, she explains.

 But it’s also an advertisement that not many desi women would agree to star in, the pervasive question ‘What will people say?’ stalking our lives at every turn.